AresValley/Artemis-DB/static/471/description.md

-Channel marker of a Russian military station nicknamed "The Alarm".
 "The Alarm" is a Russian military commandment network serving the Western Military District.
+It broadcasts on 4770 kHz around the clock.
 So far, apart from test counts, it has not been heard with any actual traffic.

+The Alarm began operation on May 16, 2019.
+The Goose, which is located in the same physical area, had transmitted on 4770 kHz on May 14 & 15.
+During the first week of operation, The Alarm had repeatedly alternated between 4770 kHz and 3310 kHz at various times of day, before settling on 4770 kHz only.
+Its channel marker was offline from early May 2020 to June 27, 2020.